Nucleon-nucleon scattering up to next-to-leading order in manifestly Lorentz-invariant chiral effective field theory: low phases and the deuteron: Formalism

-It is worth to note that we have 9 parameters (as the combinations of LECs $C_{S,A,V,AV,T}$ and $C_{1,...,7}$) to be fixed, which is the same number of contact terms as in the non-relativistic case up to NLO.
+which is the same number of contact terms as in the non-relativistic case up to NLO.
 After performing the non-relativistic expansion of the $^1S_0$ and the coupled $^3S_1$-$^3D_1$ channels, one finds the following relations between the LECs in our scheme and in the heavy-baryon approach:

 The pion-exchange potential up to NLO has been explicitly presented in Ref.~\cite{Ren:2022glg}.
 For completeness, we briefly summarize the pertinent formalism in the following.
 The chiral pion-exchange potential is written as